0x5bfa/WindowsAppSDK/docs/Coding-Guidelines/CppCodingConvention.md

 When a catch clause is required, note that `winrt::hresult_error` does not also catch `std::bad_alloc` or any of the other C++ standard exceptions.
-In cases where a single catch handler desires to pull out an HRESULT, use the following:
+In cases where a single catch handler desires to pull out an `HRESULT`, use the following:

 ```c++
 // For code using C++/WinRT